emarsden/pgmacs/doc/src/about.md

 - [ParadeDB](https://www.paradedb.com/) v0.9.1 seems to work fine in limited testing (it’s really a PostgreSQL extension rather than a fully separate product).

+- [IvorySQL](https://www.ivorysql.org/) version 3.4 works perfectly (this fork of PostgreSQL adds some features for compatibility with Oracle).

+- The [Timescale DB](https://www.timescale.com/) extension for time series data works perfectly (last tested with version 2.16.1).

+- The [CitusDB](https://github.com/citusdata/citus) extension for sharding PostgreSQL over multiple hosts works perfectly (last tested with Citus version 12.1.5, which is based on PostgreSQL 16.6).

 - The [Timescale DB](https://www.timescale.com/) extension for time series data works perfectly (tested with version 2.16.1).